document.lastModified :

 This project is for a small handheld portable field measuring device, particularly for locating, identifying and measuring noise levels in conjunction with a TinySA or (especially) a TinySA "Ultra" hand-held spectrum analyzer.
 It is intended to help identify and understand a particular candidate antenna site for amateur radio reception.

-It is a member of a class of receive antenna systems using non-resonant and therefore broadband antennas.
+It is a member of a class of receive antenna systems using non-resonant and broadband antennas.
 Included in this are the Hybrid Antenna System which uses a similar PreampA electronics for the Loop-over-Earth and Beverage "Traveling Wave" antenna types as well as the Single Antenna receive system.

 High Impedance Field Probe pre-amplifier Board.